So, if your response rates are below average, you do need to stress because the average isn’t impressive. I look at 7 easy hacks to buck the trend.

 Your blog is the fastest way to react to change or alert your audience to new ideas, products or opinions.

 It’s far cheaper and quicker than anything other than a tweet – and has more depth, credibility and longevity.
-It’s also up with White Papers for influence, as we outline in the Australian Technology Marketing Blueprint.
+It’s also up with White Papers for influence.

 Once you’ve decided on your ideal customers and how to position your company and offering, every blog post must speak to them specifically.
 It’s a way of filtering your ideas so they’ll resonate and engage your audience.
 Then, all you have to do is distribute them to where you know your audience will read them.